 But the process of reconciling product rebate claims is full of information that is largely dismissed, not getting any attention to the voice that tells us the very issues we continue to tolerate rather than fix.
 Let’s take a look at a couple of these issues…

-There may be differences in how the manufacturer’s business system is programmed to handle pricing compared to the and the distributor’s business system.
+There may be differences in how the manufacturer’s business system is programmed to handle pricing compared to the distributor’s business system.
 The manufacturer may take their price out passed the third decimal placement, while the distributor only uses two.
 This inevitably will create a pesky discrepancy that the distributor (most likely) will have to deal with and write-off the difference.

 This is a good one, well really, no it’s not!